json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/resource-definitions.md

 # Resource Definitions

-In order to improve the developer experience, we have introduced a type that makes common modifications to the default API behavior easier. `ResourceDefinition` was first introduced in v2.3.4.
+In order to improve the developer experience, we have introduced a type that makes common modifications to the default API behavior easier.
+Resource definitions were first introduced in v2.3.4.

-Resource definitions are resolved from the D/I container, so you can inject dependencies in their constructor.
+Resource definitions are resolved from the dependency injection container, so you can inject dependencies in their constructor.

 ## Customizing query clauses

 _since v4.0_

 For various reasons (see examples below) you may need to change parts of the query, depending on resource type.
-`ResourceDefinition<TResource>` provides overridable methods that pass you the result of query string parameter parsing.
+`JsonApiResourceDefinition<TResource>` (which is an empty implementation of `IResourceDefinition<TResource>`) provides overridable methods that pass you the result of query string parameter parsing.
 The value returned by you determines what will be used to execute the query.

 An intermediate format (`QueryExpression` and derived types) is used, which enables us to separate json:api implementation